seqeralabs/nf-training-intro/README.md

 ## Exercises

 This workshop has been split up into 4 sections with decreasing manual intervention to highlight the key strengths of Nextflow.
-The last section will help to contextualize how we can leverage Nextflow in combination with the [Seqera Platform](https://seqera.io/) to solve challenges like scalability and
+The last section will help to contextualize how we can leverage Nextflow in combination with the [Seqera Platform](https://seqera.io/) to solve challenges like scalability and parallelism.

-Please complete the following critter classification sections in order:
+Once you have successfully provisioned a GitPod environment (see [Getting Started](#getting-started)) please complete the following critter classification sections in order:

 - [Part 1: Using the command-line](docs/part1-cli.md)
 - [Part 2: Using Bash scripting](docs/part2-bash.md)